“The true opposites of belief, psychologically…are doubt and inquiry, not disbelief”

 “There are no miracles that violate the laws of nature, only events that violate our limited knowledge of the laws of nature”

 A potentially Spiritually Transformative Experience (pSTE) is any non-ordinary event or experience that profoundly impacts an individual’s perception of themselves and the world– by expanding the person’s identity and augmenting their sensitivities, often permanently altering one’s values, priorities, and fundamental view on the meaning and purpose of life.
 And these are not things only experienced by a small minority.
 A 2004 survey by the National Opinion Research Center at the University of Chicago, 35.7% of the adult US population has had at least one religious or spiritual experience “that changed their life.”
+A 1979 study by the Buddhist teacher Jack Kornfield found that 40% of participants on a two-week meditation retreat reported unusual experiences such as rapture and visions.
+Kornfield states: “From our data it seems clear that the modern psychiatric dismissal of so-called “mystical” and altered states as psychopathology… is simply due to the limitations of the traditional Western psychiatric mental-illnesses oriented model of the mind.”

 Such phenomena, when experienced, and without the right help, can lead to difficulty discerning whether one is breaking down, breaking through (or both).
 If one’s ego was healthy and functional before the crisis, a temporary breakdown just may need time and support to become a breakthrough.
 From a transpersonal (beyond the personal, or beyond the “mask”) perspective, many experiences– depression, anxiety, mania and other extreme states in particular– can be viewed as the psyche’s efforts toward spiritual emergence, and the soul’s quest for depth, meaning and wholeness.
-Ultimately, STEs are invitations to let go of unconscious patterns and remember your vast, collective, and unitive connection with all.
+Ultimately, STEs are invitations to let go of unconscious patterns and remember our vast, collective, and unitive connection with all.
 As with many things, it depends largely on how the experience is conceptualized and approached.

 Many STEs- in that their outward expression unfortunately resemble symptoms of psychosis- sometimes leads to counterproductive intervention with pharmaceutical drugs and hospitalization by mainstream medical/psychiatric professionals.
 Orthodox religious counselors and church leaders as well are prone to misinterpret signs and symptoms of STEs for mental illness, referring for psychiatric evaluation– thus creating a feedback loop of inadvertent misdiagnosis and mistreatment.